How Has Technology and Gaming Affected Gen Y and the Millennials?

 From birth, the last two generations have been completely immersed in and surrounded by technology, from television and playing Snake on a Nokia 3210 to World of Warcraft and iPhones there is no escape from electrical devices in the modern world.

-Younger generation’s lives are so heavily involved with gaming and the online world that it has become integrated with the way they live their lives and offline decisions.
-Young people like to decorate their rooms with game themed wall stickers, chat with their friends while they play games or watch television, and in some cases go to extremes and havegame themed weddings.
+The younger generation’s lives are so heavily involved with gaming and the online world that it has become integrated with the way they live their lives and offline decisions.
+Young people like to decorate their rooms with game-themed wall stickers, chat with their friends while they play games or watch television, and in some cases go to extremes and have game-themed weddings.
 The internet and gaming feature so prominently in Gen Y’s and Millenal’s lives that they are rarely separated from a screen.
-Be it their smartphone, the computer or the television they are likely dividing their attention across two screens – research shows that 96% of 16-24 year olds use another media device while they are using the internet.
+Be it their smartphone, the computer, or the television they are likely dividing their attention across two screens – research shows that 96% of 16-24-year-olds use another media device while they are using the internet.

-The penetration of technology is also high for the younger ages, a Childwise report found that 8.6million (73%) of children in the UK own a laptop, PC or tablet and that they spend on average 2.5 hours watching TV and 1.5 hour on the internet each day.
+The penetration of technology is also high for the younger ages, a Childwise report found that 8.6 million (73%) of children in the UK own a laptop, PC, or tablet and that they spend on average 2.5 hours watching TV and 1.5 hours on the internet each day.

-Spending hours in front of a screen and online not only has a negative impact on a person’s waistline, but it is also harmful for our social, mental and physical development – particularly in younger people.
+Spending hours in front of a screen and online not only has a negative impact on a person’s waistline, but is also harmful to our social, mental, and physical development – particularly in younger people.
 Reports have shown that thanks to new technologies, increasing volumes of younger children are beginning to lack the motor skills required to play with building blocks and complete traditional pen and paper exams.
-They are able to swipe their finger across a screen but have limited dexterity in their fingers due to lack of practice.
+They are able to swipe their finger across a screen but have limited dexterity in their fingers due to a lack of practice.

-So, while technology is fantastic and has completely transformed the way society works and operates in the last twenty years, it is important to not forget to take a step back and do things the old fashioned way.
-Visit a friend instead of Face Timing, play a board game instead of Call Of Duty and hand your kid a colouring book instead of your iPad.
+So, while technology is fantastic and has completely transformed the way society works and operates in the last twenty years, it is important to not forget to take a step back and do things the old-fashioned way.
+Visit a friend instead of Face Timing, play a board game instead of Call Of Duty, and hand your kid a coloring book instead of your iPad.